MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 - But if you want to use Firefox's native syncing, you can do that too and [host your own sync server](https://github.com/mozilla-services/syncserver).

   - Self-hosting is not a requirement.
 Mozilla's own syncing service is free.
+But It is NOT recommended to use if you have if you have more than 30-100 containers.
+Mozilla enforces limits on the [amount of data](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync#storage_quotas_for_sync_data) each extension is allowed to store in the sync area.

 - If you're using Firefox's Sync Client you can also use the [ffsclient](https://github.com/Mikescher/firefox-sync-client) commandline-utility to list/view/edit/delete entries in a firefox-sync account.